 - What kind of artist are you?

-- What are you trying to achieve with your artworks?
+- What are you trying to achieve with your artwork?

-- What do you want to tell your viewers through your artworks?
+- What do you want to tell your viewers through your artwork?

-- Are there any particular methods you use to create your artworks?
+- Are there any particular methods you use to create your artwork?